aitorpazos/dockerImages/oracle12c/README.md

 affect image building process but it's something it should be fixed, and I'm leaving it there as a reminder ;-).

+Oracle DB does take longer than other software to shutdown.
+You shoud use `docker stop --time=x` where x should give Oracle seconds enough to shutdown.

 ## Credits

 This image has been built based on the one described on: